 - 1 1/2 cups warm water (about 110 degrees)

 - In a large mixing bowl, whisk together flour, salt and yeast.
-Pour in warm water and stir mixture with a wooden spoon until a shaggy ball forms.
+Pour in warm water and stir mixture with a wooden spoon until a shaggy ball forms (you can add a little more flour if you feel it needs it).
 Cover bowl with plastic wrap and allow to rise for 12 - 18 hours (on the counter at room temperature).